BlockchainCommons/GordianSeedTool-iOS/Docs/Definitions.md

 # Definitions

 Words in `this make up` will not be defined further, example `BIP39`.
-Google is your friend to found out what they mean.
+Google is your friend to find out what they mean.

 ## Abbreviations
 In alphabetic order:\